Random Thoughts (Faye Wong album): Cover art

+Songs

 The title track "Random Thoughts" is a cover of the Cocteau Twins' "Bluebeard".
 Track 5, "Know Oneself and Each Other", covered their song "Know Who You Are at Every Age", which was likewise from their 1993 album Four-Calendar Café.
+Track 3, "Heaven and Earth", is a cover of Taiwanese singer Phil Chang's 1993 hit "Well-Intentioned" (用心良苦).

 "Dream Lover" (sometimes translated "Person in a Dream") is a cover of The Cranberries' "Dreams".
 It was a successful hit single, and was featured in Wong Kar-wai's critically acclaimed film Chungking Express in which Faye Wong also starred.
 She also recorded a Mandarin version, "Elude", on Sky.
 Both versions are still played frequently in Chinese media.